jvh/univestment/README.md

 ### Back-end

+The back-end is written primarily in Python.

+#### Python Virtual Environment

 It is recommended to create a virtual environment in the `back_end` directory.
 You can do this by using virtualenv, a Python package.

 **Creating a virtualenv**: `virtualenv venv`.
 You may need to add on the parameter `-p python3` if you have multiple Python versions on your machine.